Donetsk: Architecture

 Donetsk, at the time Yuzovka, was divided into two parts: north and south.
 In the southern part were the city's factories, railway stations, telegraph buildings, hospitals and schools.
 Not far from the factories was the English colony where the engineers and the management lived.
 After the construction of the residence of John Hughes and the various complexes for the foreign workers, the city's southern portion was constructed mainly in the English style.

 These buildings used rectangular and triangular shaped façades, green rooftops, large windows, which occupied a large portion of the building, and balconies.
 In this part of the town, the streets were large and had pavements.
 A major influence on the formation of architecture in Donetsk was the official architect of a Novorossiya company — Moldingauyer.
 Preserved buildings of the southern part of Yuzovka consisted of the residences of John Hughes (1891, partially preserved), Bolfur (1889) and Bosse.

 In the northern part of Yuzovka, Novyi Svet, lived traders, craftsmen and bureaucrats.
-Here were located the market hall, the police headquarters and the Cathedral of the Transfiguration of Jesus.
+Here were located the market hall, the police headquarters and the Transfiguration Cathedral.
 The central street of Novyi Svet and the neighbouring streets were mainly edged by one- or two-story residential buildings, as well as markets, restaurants, hotels, offices and banks.
 A famous preserved building in the northern part of Yuzovka was the Hotel Great Britain.

-The first general plan of Stalino was made in 1932 in Odessa by the architect P. Golovchenko.
+The first general plan of Stalino was made in 1932 in Odesa by the architect P. Golovchenko.
 In 1937, the project was partly reworked.
 These projects were the first in the city's construction bureau's history.

 A large portion of the city's buildings from the second half of the 20th century were designed by the architect Pavel Vigdergauz, which was given the Government award of the USSR for architecture in the city of Donetsk in 1978.